bw-lamb/dotfiles/README.md

 ## Dotfile Library

 A central library for all of my configuration files.
 Instead of floating in my home directory, symlinks are pointed to the files in this folder.
-Not being in `$HOME`, git can reaasonably be used, allowing me to roll back files when I ~~inevitably~~ accidentally blow them up.
+Not being in `$HOME`, git can reasonably be used, allowing me to roll back files when I ~~inevitably~~ accidentally blow them up.

-#### Requirements
+### Requirements
 - `git`
 - `stow`